benatkin/crete/README.md

 }
 ```

-It returns rules with a newline at the end, so the returned CSS
+It returns rulesets with a newline at the end, so the returned CSS
-can be joined together without newlines, as below, without
+can be joined together without newlines, as below:

 ``` javascript
 var css = [